taozh2017/BCSI/readme.md

 This repository is the official implementation of the paper: **"Bidirectional Channel-selective Semantic Interaction (BCSI) framework for semi-supervised medical image segmentation"**, accepted by **AAAI 2026**.

-**[Coming Soon]** ⏳ We are organizing the code and checkpoints.
-The full implementation will be released shortly (expected within this month).
-Please star ⭐ this repo to stay updated!

 ## 📖 Framework

 ![BCSI Framework](assets/Model.png)